yyc030703/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 > **Business Task**: To clean, analyze and visualize the data to observe how casual riders use the bike rentals differently from annual member riders and determine the best marketing strategies to turn casual bike riders into annual members.

 ## Prepare
 The datasets are retrieved from https://divvy-tripdata.s3.amazonaws.com/index.html and are in .csv format.
+Given that the data is in large amounts, I decided to use Rstudio to prepare and clean up the data.

-Install the required packages for the project.
+First, Install the required packages for the project.
 ```
 install.packages("tidyverse")
 install.packages("janitor")